alissatroiano/MS-1/README.md

 ### Content

-1. Written Content:
+Written Content:

-* The content on the page is original was written by the [developer](https://www.github.com/alissatroiano)
+* The content on the page is original and was written by the [developer](https://www.github.com/alissatroiano)

-* The content in the 404 page, including the main text 'Karma is a 404' and the verbiage in both buttons, was written by the [developer](https://www.github.com/alissatroiano).
+* The content in the 404 page, including the subheding text, 'Karma is a 404' and the verbiage in both buttons, was written by the [developer](https://www.github.com/alissatroiano).

-* The class names, times and details in the schedule section were written by the [developer](https://www.github.com/alissatroiano).
+* The class names, times and durations in the schedule section are fictional and were written by the [developer](https://www.github.com/alissatroiano).

+* The blockquotes in the "Quotes" section are fictional and were written by the [developer](https://www.github.com/alissatroiano).

-* The quotes at the bottom of the page were written by the [developer](https://www.github.com/alissatroiano).
+* The names of the people quotes in the, "Quotes" section were made-up by the [developer](https://www.github.com/alissatroiano).

+* The class descriptions in the schedule section were copied from [Holistic Yoga School](https://www.holisticyogaschool.com/yoga-class-description/) and reworded by the [developer](https://www.github.com/alissatroiano).

+* The deployment section of this README file was copied from [Medium](https://medium.com/@francoisromain/vps-deploy-with-git-fea605f1303b)

+Code Resources:

+* The layout for the 404 Error page was discovered via [colorlib](https://colorlib.com/wp/free-404-error-page-templates/).

+* The HTML and CSS syntax for the 404 page for Infinity was copied from a 404 template created by [Colorlib](https://colorlib.com).
+The [developer](https://www.github.com/alissatroiano) adjusted this code with the color palette and typography selected for this project.

+* The Gitpod template used to create this project was provided by [Code Institute](https://github.com/Code-Institute-Org/gitpod-full-template).

+* The format for this README file follows the format provided by [Code Institute](https://github.com/Code-Institute-Solutions/readme-template)

+* The Gitpod template used to create this project was provided by [Code Institute](https://github.com/Code-Institute-Org/gitpod-full-template).

+* The instructions for the placement of the favicon were learned from [this video](https://www.youtube.com/watch?v=kEf1xSwX5D8).

+* The tools used to repair any markdown issues were aquired from [this article](https://github.com/DavidAnson/markdownlint/blob/v0.20.2/doc/Rules.md#md004).

-1. Code Snippets:
+Code Snippets:

 * The syntax for the navigation was copied from [Bootstrap](https://getbootstrap.com/).

 * The media queries in style.css were copied from [CSS Tricks](https://css-tricks.com/perfect-full-page-background-image/).

-* The HTML and CSS syntax for the 404 page for Infinity was copied from a 404 template created by [Colorlib](https://colorlib.com).
-The [developer](https://www.github.com/alissatroiano) adjusted this code with the color palette and typography selected for this project.

 * The contact section was originally styled based on [W3 Schools's The Company Tutorial](https://www.w3schools.com/bootstrap/bootstrap_theme_company.asp), but the [developer](https://www.github.com/alissatroiano) adjusted the column sizes and redesigned the placement, color scheme and typography for this section.

-* The serif font used for the headings in this project was imported from [Google Fonts](https://fonts.google.com/).
+* The serif font, 'Playfair Display' used for the headings in this project was imported from [Google Fonts](https://fonts.google.com/)

 * The sans-serif font, 'Futura-PT' used for the body content was imported from [Adobe Fonts](https://fonts.adobe.com/fonts).

-* The user stories/quotes section was copied from [Material Design for Bootstrap](https://mdbootstrap.com/).
-The [developer](https://www.github.com/alissatroiano) manually adjusted the class names, css properties, column sizes, card color scheme and typography.
+* The card layout/design used in the, "Quotes," section was copied from [Material Design for Bootstrap](https://mdbootstrap.com/).
+The [developer](https://www.github.com/alissatroiano) manually adjusted the class names, css properties, column sizes, card color scheme and typography for this section before adding original content to it.

-* The class descriptions in the schedule section were copied from [Holistic Yoga School](https://www.holisticyogaschool.com/yoga-class-description/) and reworded by the [developer](https://www.github.com/alissatroiano).
+* The syntax for the jumbotron container background image was copied from [CSS Tricks](https://css-tricks.com/perfect-full-page-background-image/) and [Code Institute's](https://codeinstitute.net) Bootstrap project, 'Whiskey Drop'.

+* This page was styled using Bootstrap responsive components [Bootstrap](https://getbootstrap.com/).

+* The syntax for the social media icons in the navbar was learned by reading this [codelab](https://www.tutorialrepublic.com/codelab.php?topic=bootstrap&file=elegant-navbar-with-social-media-icons) tutorial.

 ### Media